capeprivacy/documentation/docs/libraries/cape-python/policies.md

             charset: ascii
             key: "my secret"
     rules:
         # Required.
-The table name.
-        - target: groceries
-        # Required.
 The column name.
-        - match: fruit
+        - match:
+            name: fruit
         actions:
         # This example shows a named transformation.
         # It tells the policy runner to apply the my_tokenizer transformation
         # to all fields in the "amount" column.
         - transform:
             name: my_tokenizer
-        - match: fruit
+        - match:
+            name: fruit
         actions:
         # This example shows a named transformation.
         # It tells the policy runner to apply the plusTen transformation
         # to all fields in the "amount" column.
         - transform:
             name: plusTen
         # Target rows in the fruit column where the value is "apple"
         - match: weight
             actions: